These are the best and worst college majors for earning potential right now

 Whether you attend in person or online, a college degree still costs a pretty penny.
 The average cost of a four-year education is $35,720 per student per year, and the average student loan debt is now north of $37,500.
 So it makes sense to choose a career path wisely while you’re still an undergrad.
-No surprise that STEM and related subjects scored high.
+No surprise that science, technology, engineering, and math (STEM) subjects scored high.
 But the bottom majors may surprise you.

 According to a recent analysis from Bankrate, the top five “most valuable” majors were: